SK-EID/smart-id-java-client/README.md

 byte[] signature = smartIdSignature.getValue();

-smartIdSignature.getInteractionFlowUsed(); // which interaction was used
+smartIdSignature.getInteractionFlowUsed(); // which interactionDeprecated was used
 ```

 # Setting the order of preferred interactions for displaying text and asking PIN

-The app can support different interaction flows and a Relying Party can demand a particular flow with or without a fallback possibility.
+The app can support different interactionDeprecated flows and a Relying Party can demand a particular flow with or without a fallback possibility.
-Different interaction flows can support different amount of data to display information to user.
+Different interactionDeprecated flows can support different amount of data to display information to user.

 Available interactions:
 * `displayTextAndPIN` with `displayText60`.
-The simplest interaction with max 60 chars of text and PIN entry on a single screen.
-Every app has this interaction available.
+The simplest interactionDeprecated with max 60 chars of text and PIN entry on a single screen.
+Every app has this interactionDeprecated available.
 * `verificationCodeChoice` with `displayText60`.
 On first screen user must choose the correct verification code that was displayed to him from 3 verification codes.
 Then second screen is displayed with max 60 chars text and PIN input.
 * `confirmationMessage` with `displayText200`.
 The first screen is for text only (max 200 chars) and has the Confirm and Cancel buttons.
 The second screen is for a PIN.
 * `confirmationMessageAndVerificationCodeChoice` with `displayText200`.
 First screen combines text and Verification Code choice.
 Second screen is for PIN.

 RP uses `allowedInteractionsOrder` parameter to list interactions it allows for the current transaction.
 Not all app versions can support all interactions though.
 The Smart-ID server is aware of which app installations support which interactions.
-When processing Replying Party request the first interaction supported by the app is taken from `allowedInteractionsOrder` list and sent to client.
+When processing Replying Party request the first interactionDeprecated supported by the app is taken from `allowedInteractionsOrder` list and sent to client.
-The interaction that was actually used is reported back to RP with interactionUsed response parameter to the session request.
+The interactionDeprecated that was actually used is reported back to RP with interactionUsed response parameter to the session request.
-If the app cannot support any interaction requested the session is cancelled and client throws exception `RequiredInteractionNotSupportedByAppException`.
+If the app cannot support any interactionDeprecated requested the session is cancelled and client throws exception `RequiredInteractionNotSupportedByAppException`.

 `displayText60`, `displayText200` - Text to display for authentication consent dialog on the mobile device.
 Limited to 60 and 200 characters respectively.